danielwood1992/qarray_gridengine/README.md

 **Probable issues/caveats/etc.**

-*Your JOB_NUM section should only print out an integer that's your number of tasks, nothing else.

 *None of the variables etc. from the JOB_NUM section will be transferred to the ARRAY_BIT section.
 If you need that stuff you'll have to re-run it down there.